leon3s/wireguard-gui/README.md

 I didn't found any GUI application that allow me to manage my Wireguard VPN configuration. <br />
 I wanted to make an application with nextauri since a while, so i took this opportunity to make it.

+## Pre-requisites

+In order to work properly, the application needs the following dependencies:

+- Wireguard
+- Zenity
+- Resolvconf

 ## 📦 Installation

 Release are currently only available as a .deb package for Debian/Ubuntu.